42Core-vvoronts/minishell/README.md

 ( < f2 ls / | cat | grep a && ls ) > f1
 ```

-The resulting tree, created using Graphviz, looks like this:
+The resulting tree is created during runtime using Graphviz
+looks like this:
 ![Result Tree](wiki/result_tree_v1.png)

 ### Grammar Representation